semiod-github/semiod-github.github.io/udemy2.md

 	4 Scheduler decides which node the pod should run and return data to API server.
 API will in-turn write it back to etcd.
 	5: API server will invoke the node decided by the scheduler
-	6: Kubelet communicates to the docker daemon via Docker socket to create the conatiner.
+	6: Kubelet communicates to the docker daemon via Docker socket to create the container.
 	7: Kubelet will update the status of the POD back to the API server.
 	8: API server will write the status details back to etcd.
      13: API Primitives : Alpha level - version name contains alpha.
 Maybe by buggy.
 Enabling the feature may expose bugs.
-Disbaled by defau;t
-	Beta level : The version names conatin beta.
+Disabled by default Beta level : The version names conatin beta.
 Code is well tested.Enabling the feature is considered safe, Enabled by default.
 Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases.
 	Stable Level : the version name os vX where X is an integer.
 Recommended to use in production environments.
-     14: yaml file key fileds: apiVersion - Version of API.
+     14: yaml file key fields: apiVersion - Version of API.
 Kind - Kind of object you want to create. metadata name - Name of the object that uniquely identifies it. spec - Desired state of the object. https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/
 	https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata
      15: kube-scheduler : some Factors for scheduling :		Resource requirements, hardware/software policy constraints, Affinity & Anti-Affinity and Data Locality.
-     16: ENTRYPOINT : The best use for ENTRYPOINT is to set the image's main cpmmand.
+     16: ENTRYPOINT : The best use for ENTRYPOINT is to set the image's main command.
 ENTRYPOINT doesn't allow you to override the command.
 	FROM busybox
 	ENTRYPOINT ["/bin/ping"]
 	#CMD ["sh"]
-	no we can append to entry point but cannot override e.g docker conatiner run -dt --name base02 base02 -c 20 google.com
+	no we can append to entry point but cannot override e.g docker container run -dt --name base02 base02 -c 20 google.com
-     17. Command and Arguments : In kubernetes we can overrride the default entrypoint and CMD with command and args filed.
+     17. Command and Arguments : In kubernetes we can override the default entrypoint and CMD with command and args filed.
 	 Docker Filed Name ENTRYPOINT -> Kubernetes Filed name -> Command that will be run by container.

 	Docker Field Name CMD -> Kubernetes Filed Name args -> Argument passed to the container.